Trans-Alaska Pipeline System: Social impact

 The pipeline attracts tens of thousands of visitors annually on pipeline tourism trips.
 Notable visitors have included Henry Kissinger, Jamie Farr, John Denver, President Gerald Ford, King Olav V of Norway, and Gladys Knight.
 Knight starred in one of two movies about the pipeline construction, Pipe Dreams and Joyride, both were critically panned.
 Other films, such as On Deadly Ground and 30 Days of Night, refer to the pipeline or use it as a plot device.

 The Alistair Maclean novel, "Athabasca", published 1980, also deals with a sabotage threat against both the Alaska Pipeline and the Athabasca tar sands in Canada.

 The pipeline has also inspired various forms of artwork.
 The most notable form of art unique to the pipeline are pipeline maps—portions of scrap pipe cut into the shape of Alaska with a piece of metal delineating the path of the pipeline through the map.
 Pipeline maps were frequently created by welders working on the pipeline, and the maps were frequently sold to tourists or given away as gifts.
 Other pipeline-inspired pieces of art include objects containing crude oil that has been transported through the pipeline.
-Migrant Workers take the majority of jobs created by the pipeline, this causes dispute and hostility between migrant communities and local Inuit.
-However, many local Inuit rely on the pipeline and oil industry for income.
-It is also a source of heat and energy for locals.